The best festival of the world is of course, subjective, but here are 50+ awesome world festivals to add to your festival bucket list.

 Their tagline says it all: ‘where you are who you are when no one can see you’.
 Big names and emerging talent from rock, pop, hip hop, electronic and jazz bless the line up, with campfires, dress up and hidden discos all in.

-– When is the Dawson City Music Festival?
-3rd to 5th July 2020
+– When is the Down the Rabbit Hole Festival?
+Around 3rd to 5th July

-– Where is the Dawson City Music Festival?
+– Where is the Down the Rabbit Hole Festival?
 Ewijk, Netherlands

 August world festivals calendar